Skip to content

 workspace.DefaultOptions() picks the host backend (Firecracker on Linux, Apple Virtualization.framework on macOS), the guest architecture, the default kernel path, and the default state directory.
 You override only what your program needs to set - here, the workspace name, the OCI image, and the command to run.

 workspace.Run builds the rootfs from the image, boots the VM, runs the command, captures the result, and removes the scratch state when it’s done.
-The returned Result.Result.Stdout contains the guest’s stdout; Result.Result.ExitCode carries its exit code.
+It returns a workspace.Result, whose nested Result field (a *GuestResult) holds the guest’s output - so res.Result.Stdout contains the guest’s stdout and res.Result.ExitCode carries its exit code.
+The doubled name is just the outer workspace.Result struct’s Result field, not a typo.

 1. The library resolved the installed host backend, architecture, and kernel for this host.